 - More Information

 If you’ve had an accident at work in the UK, you might be wondering when you could claim compensation.
 While you are at work, your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
 This means that they must take all reasonably practicable steps to ensure the health, safety and welfare at work.
 Should they fail to comply with the relevant health and safety legislation, and this causes you to suffer injuries, you might be eligible to seek compensation.
+If you are wondering whether you can be fired by your employer for a work related accident this guide can help you.

 - Your employer owed you a duty of care.